top of page

 What Makes Our Curriculum Unique:

-• Flexible Implementation with Simple Progress Tracking Whether you're teaching at home, running a micro-school, or educating while traveling, our detailed daily lesson plans adapt to your unique situation.
+• Flexible Implementation with Simple Progress Tracking: If you are teaching at home, running a micro-school, or educating while traveling, our detailed daily homeschool plans adapt to your unique situation.
 Our Transparent Classroom tool makes assessment and progress monitoring straightforward.

-The School House Anywhere's AEC program doesn't just teach—it inspires a genuine love of learning that lasts a lifetime.
+The AEC program from School House Anywhere doesn't inspire a genuine love of learning that lasts a lifetime.
 Explore our curriculum today and give your child the gift of an education that grows with them.

 1. Tailor the Curriculum to Fit Your Family's Needs: Remember, homeschooling is all about customization.
 Don't be afraid to pick and choose from different resources to create a learning plan that's as unique as your kids.